-VANCOUVER, May 9, 2015 – Photographers use their cameras as tools of exploration, documentation and ultimately as instruments of change.
-The 1,887 images submitted for consideration by Canada’s premier photojournalist competition, the National Pictures of the Year (NPOY) awards, is a testament to the ideal that photography matters — now more than ever.
+Over 2,000 images were submitted to Canada’s premier photojournalist competition, the National Pictures of the Year (NPOY) awards.
+This is a testament to the ideal that photography matters now more than ever.

-After careful consideration by a panel of experts, the News Photographers Association of Canada (NPAC) is pleased to announce the winners of its annual NPOY awards during the National Pictures of the Year Gala event in Vancouver, British Columbia on May 9, 2015.
+After careful consideration by a panel of experts, the News Photographers Association of Canada (NPAC) is pleased to announce the winners of its tenth annual NPOY awards during the National Pictures of the Year Gala event in Toronto, Ontario, on April 23, 2016.

-These awards recognize the excellence represented in submissions by Canada’s outstanding photojournalists whose compelling images collectively represented a spectacular body of work.
+These awards recognize the excellence of Canada’s outstanding photojournalists whose compelling images collectively represented a spectacular body of work.